Beka Mikeltadze

-Beka Mikeltadze (ბექა მიქელთაძე; born 26 November 1997) is a Georgian professional footballer who plays as a forward for A-League Men club Newcastle Jets and the Georgia national team.
+Beka Mikeltadze (ბექა მიქელთაძე; born 26 November 1997) is a Georgian professional footballer who plays as a forward for Montedio Yamagata.

 Club career

 In 2018, after some successful seasons with Dinamo Tbilisi and Rustavi, Mikeltadze confirmed that some Russian clubs, including Orenburg and Lokomotiv Moscow were interested in signing him, however he moved to Cyprus and signed for Anorthosis Famagusta.

 On 8 July 2019, he signed with Russian Premier League club FC Rubin Kazan.
 He made his debut for Rubin on 21 July 2019 as a half-time substitute in an away game against FC Dynamo Moscow and scored the winning goal in the 93rd minute to make the score 1–0.

 On 11 February 2020, he joined Rotor Volgograd on loan until the end of the 2019–20 season.
 On 21 June 2020, he re-signed with Rotor on a permanent basis.

 On 19 February 2021, he moved to Greek club Xanthi.